x66ccff/liveideabench/README.md

 ## 🌍🌱 CO2 Emission Estimation

-This notebook provides an estimation of the CO2 footprint associated with running the idea generation and evaluation pipeline.
+This repo provides an estimation of the CO2 footprint associated with running the idea generation and evaluation pipeline.

 Run the Jupyter Notebook: `co2.ipynb`